ericktafel1/Main-Notes/🟩HTB Academy/03_Nmap Network Enum.md

 It is essential to understand how these services work and what syntax they use for effective communication and interaction with the different services.

 This phase aims to improve our knowledge and understanding of the technologies, protocols, and how they work and learn to deal with new information and adapt to our already acquired knowledge.
-Enumeration is collecting as much information as possible.
+Enumeration is collecting as much information as possib.le.
 The more information we have, the easier it will be for us to find vectors of attack.

 Imagine the following situation: